tdyskinesia/Kari/README.md

 DM dyskinesia#5199 if interested in the Kari project and her capabilities.

-Because of youtube api limits Kari currently works off of a selenium web scrape to determine stream info.
-It is an ongoing project.
+Currently works off of youtupe api and node-fetch to determine upcoming stream times.

 Current Features:
 Upcoming Stream Bulletin w/ Timezones per Channel Sub